Upbeat music plays.

 Audio: And we’re the centre of New Zealand’s arts, culture, and politics.

-Visual: Cuts to a tighter shot of Leanne talking to camera for a few seconds.
+Visual: Cuts to a tighter shot of Leanne talking to the camera for a few seconds.
 Then transitions to a wide shot of Wellington’s Cable Car coming up the tracks, with Wellington City in the background.
 Text appears bottom left of the screen: “Wellington Cable Car”.

 Audio: Voiceover — So, let’s go check out the city from the other side.